 [Thurmond], Nic[holas], Letter, 1865, (C2143)

 Description of Sterling Price's engagement at Boonville, MO, October 6-7, 1864.
 Price's retreat from Missouri, Oct.
 1864.
 Army camps in Arkansas, the Federals, horror and grandeur of war, news of friends.
 Thurmond's wounds and his position teaching school on a Choctaw Indian reservation since November 28, 1864.

 Townsend, G.S., Letter, 1838, (C2516)

-To C.A.
+The collection contains a photostat of a letter to C.A.
 Harris, Bureau of Indian Affairs, from Cherokee Agency East, Jan.
 25, 1838.
-Townsend's description of his journey as attending physician to a band of emigrant Cherokees from Cherokee Agency East to Cherokee Nation West, a distance of 800 miles.
+Townsend describes his journey as attending physician to a band of emigrant Cherokees from Cherokee Agency East to Cherokee Nation West, a distance of 800 miles.